ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: samp_clk_timebase_rate

-        If :py:data:`niscope.Session.samp_clk_timebase_src` is an external source, specifies the frequency in hertz of the external clock used as the timebase source.
+        If :py:attr:`niscope.Session.samp_clk_timebase_src` is an external source, specifies the frequency in hertz of the external clock used as the timebase source.

         The following table lists the characteristics of this property.